fakeid30/BlackpearlFAQ/FAQ.md

 `[HIDEREACT=1,2,3,4,5,6][HIDEREACTSCORE=1][HIDEPOSTS=1][DAYS=1][DOWNCLOUD] Link [/DOWNCLOUD][/DAYS][/HIDEPOSTS][/HIDEREACTSCORE][/HIDEREACT]`

 If you wish to share a link inside the Blackpearl GSuite organization, then you MUST mention it in the post.
 Otherwise, you'll be warned.
-Posting Gdrive links under any other organization (i.e. edu) is not allowed.
+Posting Gdrive links under any other organization (i.e. edu) is allowed as long as it has External Access granted so everyone can access the files without asking for permission.
+Failure to do so can lead to a warning and deletion of your post.

 In case you want extra protection, you can use the [Blackpearl's Link Protector](https://links.blackpearl.biz/).